hwstar/9-Valve-Sprinkler-Controller/README.md

 Clone this repository to get the source code for the sprinkler controller.

-The firmware consists of ESPHome platform compiled with a user-customizable YAML file and some custom components which are modifications of modules contained in Esphome.
+The firmware consists of ESPHome platform compiled with a user-customizable YAML file and some custom components which are modifications of modules contained in ESPHome.

 Before compiling, rename secrets-sample.yaml to secrets.yaml, and change items in secrets.yaml to suit your requirements.